-While an artist first and foremost, Paul's technical background in the subject is eclectic, including Studio (B.A.), Art History (B.A., M.A.) and Art Therapy (pending).
+While Paul is an artist first and foremost, his technical background in the subject is eclectic, including Studio (B.A.), Art History (B.A., M.A.) and Art Therapy (pending).
 2D media such as painting and drawing are central to his practice, and the digital realm is also home to frequent doodles.
 Paul facilitates several community art groups, bringing a diverse toolkit to work with a wide range of audiences — especially foreign language groups, in line with his passion for language.

-Paul's first experience with public art in Toronto was in his home neighbourhood of St James Town; he has contributed artistically to several more projects around the community, and was a project leader and designer for the St James Town Banner Project.
+Paul's first experience with public art in Toronto was in his home neighbourhood of St. James Town; he has contributed artistically to several more projects around the community, and was a project leader and designer for the St. James Town Banner Project.
 Paul has also been a caricature artist for 20 years now, and his work borrows heavily from the ludicrous.

-© 2017 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted
+© 2020 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted